Look more professional while clients report bugs

 • Progress transparency

-Each client gets a dedicated issue tracking portal.
-They submit bugs with video walkthroughs, track resolution progress, and manage their team access.
+They submit bugs with video walkthroughs, track resolution progress, and manage their own team access.
 You eliminate "can you add Sarah?" requests and email bug reports entirely.

 Client portal interface showing client view of issues